alxwahid/3voScript/README.md

 Welcome to 3voScript!
 ==================

-Thanks for view 3voScript!
-Here is how you can get copy:
+Thanks for viewing this script! but there are some rules that should not be ignored:

 - To create a new document, touch File > New
 - To open a document from any file system, touch File > Open